scrtlabs/secret.js/README.md

 Used to simulate a complex transactions, which contains a list of messages, without broadcasting it to the chain.
 Can be used to get a gas estimation or to see the output without actually committing a transaction on-chain.

-The input should be exactly how you'd use it in `secretjs.tx.broadcast()`.
+The input should be exactly how you'd use it in `secretjs.tx.broadcast()`, except that you don't have to pass in `gasLimit`, `gasPriceInFeeDenom` & `feeDenom`.

-Caveates:
+Notes:

-1. Gas estimation is known to be a bit off, so you might need to adjust it a bit before broadcasting.
+- On mainnet it's recommended to not simulate every transaction as this can burden your node provider.
+Instead, use this while testing to determine the gas limit for each of your app's transactions, then in production use hard-coded values.
-2. Simulation is not available for `MsgInstantiate`, `MsgExecute` & `MsgStore`.
+- Gas estimation is known to be a bit off, so you might need to adjust it a bit before broadcasting.

 ```ts
 const sendToAlice = new MsgSend({